kouser1229/max-num_c-program/README.md

-it is a simple c program to know maximum nymber from an araay.
+it is a simple c program to know maximum number from an araay.